 Currently South Australia has an Emergency Management (Public Activities) (COVID-19) Direction 2020 (The Direction) under section 25 of the Emergency Management Act 2004.
 Directions can change as the COVID environment changes so it is best to keep up to date with the current COVID-19 related directions

-The Direction requires a person to complete a COVIDSafe Plan in relation to a public defined activity.
-Additionally, the Direction describes requirements related to COVID Management Plans.
+The Direction requires a person to complete a COVID Safe Plan or COVID Management Plan in relation to a public defined activity.
+Provision of public entertainment is included as a public defined activity.

 Public entertainment means: